Embassy of India, Warsaw

 The relationship continued to remain close after Poland chose the democratic path in 1989.
 India and Poland transitioned to hard currency trading arrangements that were sustained by rising levels of trade as both economies grew in size and heft.
 A cordial political relationship has emerged in the current century, particularly after Poland joined the EU in 2004, and became India’s key economic partner in Central Europe.

-Visits: Over the decades, India and Poland have had robust exchanges at the level of Heads of State and Government.
-After democracy came to Poland in 1990, high-level contacts continued with the visits of Polish President Aleksander Kwasniewski (1998) and Polish PM Leszek Miller (2003).
+Visits: Over earlier decades, India and Poland have had robust exchanges at the level of Heads of State and Government.
+High level visits from India to Poland include: Presidents V.V.
+Giri (1970), Zail Singh (1986), S.D.
+Sharma (1996) and Prime Ministers Jawaharlal Nehru (1955), Indira Gandhi (1967) and Morarji Desai (1979).
+From the Polish side, high level visits include: Presidents Alexander Kwasniewski (1998), Lech Walesa (1994 and 1998), Prime Ministers Cyrankieweicz (1957) and Jaroszewicz (1973), Polish United Workers’ Party First Secretary Gierek (1977) and Gen. Jaruszelski (1985) and Polish PM Leszek Miller (2003).
 The President of India, Smt.
 Pratibha Patil, visited Poland in April 2009, and Polish PM Donald Tusk paid a state visit to India in September 2010.
 Vice President of India, Shri M. Hamid Ansari visited Poland in April, 2017.
 Krzysztof Szczerski, Secretary of State and Chief of the Cabinet of the President of the Republic of Poland visited India in January 2019.
 EAM Dr S. Jaishankar visited Poland from 28-29 August 2019.
-Deputy Foreign Minister of Poland Marcin Przydacz visited India in September 2019 to inaugurate direct flight from Warsaw to Delhi.
+Deputy Foreign Minister of Poland Marcin Przydacz visited India in September 2019 to inaugurate the launch of direct flights from Warsaw to Delhi.
+Secretary of State for Foreign Affairs W.T.
+Bartozewski visited India from 19-23 February 2024 to meet MoS Meenakshi Lekhi and then Deputy NSA Vikram Misri.
+He also participated in the 9th edition of the Raisina Dialogue 2024.
+Secretary of State for Digital Affairs Michal Gramatyka visited India on 15-16 October 2024 to attend the World Telecommunication Standardization Assembly 2024 Conference held in New Delhi.Prime Minister of India Shri Narendra Modi paid a historic visit to Poland in August 2024.

 Visit of Vice President to Poland: The then Vice President, Shri Hamid Ansari, paid an official visit to Poland in April 2017, leading a high-level delegation, including Shri Giriraj Singh, Minister of State for Micro, Small and Medium Enterprises and four Members of Parliament from both Houses – Shri Sita Ram Yechuri, Shri D.P.
 Tripathi, Shri Vivek K. Tankha and Shri Thupstan Chhewang.
-During the visit, the HVP held extensive talks with the Prime Minister, President and the Marshal (Speaker) of the Senate (Upper House).
-The Hon’ble Vice President addressed, jointly with the Polish Prime Minister, an Indo-Polish Business Summit at the Ministry of Economic Development in Warsaw.
+During the visit, the Vice President held extensive talks with the Prime Minister, President and the Marshal (Speaker) of the Senate (Upper House).
+The Vice President addressed, jointly with the Polish Prime Minister, an Indo-Polish Business Summit at the Ministry of Economic Development in Warsaw.
 He also formally inaugurated the newly-built Embassy complex in Warsaw.
 During the visit, an agreement on cooperation in agriculture and allied sector was signed.
 The VVIP visit, after a gap of nine years, helped to greatly reinvigorate the warm bilateral ties between India and Poland.

 Visit of EAM to Poland: EAM Dr S. Jaishankar visited Poland on 28-29 August 2019.
 The last visit by a Minister of External Affairs was in 1987.
 EAM held delegation level talks with his Polish counterpart Foreign Minister Jacek Czaputowicz, which was followed by joint address to the local media.
 A Joint Statement was issued at the end of the visit, wherein Poland emphasized India’s role as a prominent regional power, an active and significant player in G20 and in the United Nations, as well as its key partner in South Asia.
 India emphasized Poland’s role as an important member of the European Union and a leader of Central & Eastern Europe.
 EAM also met with Prime Minister Mateusz Morawiecki, and Deputy Prime Minister Piotr Glinski.

 II.
-Economic & commercial Relations
+Economic & Commercial relations

-Growth of trade between India and Poland, 2010-2021 (Figures in US$ million)
+Growth of trade between India and Poland, 2013-2023 (Figures in US$ million)

-US $ mn
+US $ million

 2013